 While some people can bet responsibly, others will become addicted to the thrill of betting and will continue to bet large sums of money that they cannot afford to lose, despite knowing that in doing so, they are risking everything they have worked so hard to build.
 A gambling addiction can result in marriage breakdowns and homes being repossessed.
 Gambling addicts often rack up huge amounts of debt trying to feed their habit and they are more likely to become involved in criminal activities such as fraud or theft that can result in a prison sentence.

-Gambling, like alcohol, is a legal vice but, for those who gamble to such an extent that it causes harm to their home life, finances or health, it becomes problem gambling.
+Gambling, like alcohol, is a legal vice but, for those who gamble to such an extent that it causes harm to their home life, finances or health, it is classed as problem gambling.
 Gambling is a habit that requires a constant stream of cash and the reality is that most individuals simply cannot afford to keep ploughing money into betting on horses or online slot machines.

 Problem gambling can affect individuals of all ages, gender, race and background.
 It is more likely to affect those who have started gambling at a young age or those with a family history of gambling addiction.
 Many people have referred to gambling addiction as the ‘secret’ or ‘hidden’ addiction because there are no obvious physical signs.
 In fact, only those closest to a gambling addiction would be aware that a problem exists.